Wakoma/Lokal/README.md

 This will give you a bash terminal where you can access local files and run all commands described below.
 __This is just a "client" that you use to actually install Lokal on your server.
 It is not Lokal installation.__

-You need a fresh ubuntu server to run Lokal on.
-We use ansible to deploy the whole complicated setup.
+Next, you need a fresh ubuntu server to run Lokal on.
 In order to install Lokal, you need to know the IP and root password of your server.
 Have an SSH key ready as well.

 First, create a new file in `hosts/` folder.
 I use server's nickname without any suffix.
-This file will include IP, domain and other details about your server so Lokal can setup correctly.
+This file will contain the IP, domain and other details about your server so Lokal can setup correctly.
 It needs to be in
 YAML format so you can specify services in this nice way.
 The minimal example is bellow

 ```YAML